TernaK/gl-library/README.md

 # gl-library
-Modern opengl library built from the ground up.
+Modern opengl library for macOS built from the ground up.